Your buyer list is a notes app. That’s the problem.

 The buyer you forgot to text is the deal you didn’t close.

-If your buyers live in your phone contacts, a notes app, or a generic CRM’s “tags” field, here’s what it’s quietly costing you.
+If your buyers live in your phone contacts, a notes app, or a generic tool’s “tags” field, here’s what it’s quietly costing you.

 Your buyer list is a notes app